-Author has written 34 stories for Naruto, Yu Yu Hakusho, Bleach, Flame of Recca, Sailor Moon, Love Hina, Fate/stay night, Harry Potter, Code Geass, Teknoman, Vandread, Dragon Ball Z, RWBY, JoJo's Bizarre Adventure, Hokuto No Ken, Negima!
-Magister Negi Magi/魔法先生ネギま！, Street Fighter, Gold Digger, Devil May Cry, Kamen Rider, Fairy Tail, Tenchi Muyo, Bloodborne, High School DxD/ハイスクールD×D, and Undertale.
+Author has written 35 stories for Naruto, Yu Yu Hakusho, Bleach, Flame of Recca, Sailor Moon, Love Hina, Fate/stay night, Harry Potter, Code Geass, Teknoman, Vandread, Dragon Ball Z, RWBY, JoJo's Bizarre Adventure, Hokuto No Ken, Negima!
+Magister Negi Magi/魔法先生ネギま！, Street Fighter, Gold Digger, Devil May Cry, Kamen Rider, Fairy Tail, Tenchi Muyo, Bloodborne, High School DxD/ハイスクールD×D, Undertale, and Fate/Grand Order.

 Welcome to the domain of Kyugan